-Infection Prevention and Control Annual Report 2015-16
+Infection Prevention and Control Annual Report 2016-17

-This Annual report covers the period 1st April 2015 to 31st March 2016 and has been written in line with the ten criteria as outlined in the Health and Social Care Act 2008 Code of Practice in the Prevention and Control of Infection (updated July 2015).
+This Annual report covers the period 1st April 2016 to 31st March 2017 and has been written in line with the ten criteria as outlined in the Health and Social Care Act 2008 Code of Practice in the Prevention and Control of Infection (updated July 2015).
 The ten criteria outlined in the code are used by the Care Quality Commission to judge a registered provider on how it complies with Cleanliness and Infection Prevention & Control requirements detailed in the legislation.

-2015/16 proved to be another busy and challenging year for the Infection Prevention Team, which included the continued integration and development of an innovative Infection Prevention manual which significantly enhances the quick location of key infection prevention guidance by our front line staff.
+2016/17 proved to be another busy and challenging year for the Infection Prevention Team, which included the establishment of a Sepsis Team as well as the highest ever number of our staff receiving the flu vaccine.
 The Trust experienced heightened pressure over the latter part of the winter months from increased numbers of patients who needed admission into hospital presenting with influenza like symptoms and to a lesser extent norovirus.